 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the foreign exchange rates ruling at the transaction dates.
+The transaction date is the date on which the company initially recognises such non-monetary assets or liabilities.
 Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated using the foreign exchange rates ruling at the dates the fair value was determined.

-(r) Assets held for sale
+(s) Assets held for sale